vexy/voting_platform/README.md

 Deployment is performed using [Hardhat CLI](https://hardhat.org/).

-In order to run local test, first setup local development network of your choice (_will work with Truffle suite soon_).
+In order to run local test, first setup local development network of your choice.

 ```
 npx hardhat compile